 Eating at Malin Plaza– This is like the Chinatown of Phuket, maybe even cheaper.
 With an array of Sea-food selections, fruits, juices, Thai teas and ice cream.
 This is enough to satiate a foodie, if the generic food does not convince you go for the crocodile steak available here.

 Visit Patong Beach– This is the beach that breeds Phuket, tons of travellers here.
-Evenings is when you should go for a swim unless its winter season or tidal time.
+Evenings are when you should go for a swim unless its winter season or tidal time.

 Adventure sports– Parasailing, Snorkeling and water-ski are majorly the water-sports you can opt for here.
 This is not my preferred spot of doing these things considering the crowd and cost you pay but if you haven’t done it even, go for it.
 Cost from 500 to 800 THB